kahveciderin/dhdl/README.md

 When using a wire in an expression, the width of the wire is automatically extended / reduced to the width of the expression.
 This is done by zero-extending the wire, or truncating the wire to its least-significant bits.

-Note that a wire cannot be assigned multiple times.
+Note that a wire cannot be assigned to multiple times.
 This disallows any kind of feedback loops, so if you want to create a flip-flop, you have to import it as an external module with the external module syntax.

 A wire can be designated as an input or an output.
 To do this, use the `@in` and `@out` annotations.
 The bit width of the input or output is specified in the parentheses.
 If the bit width is omitted, it defaults to 1 for an input, and gets inferred from usage for the output.